Eschatologue/CM_wiki/docs/class/sorcerer/aberrant.md

 **See the Invisible**{ .inl } You can see any invisible creature within 60 feet of you, provided it isn't behind total cover.
 Your eyes also turn black or become writhing sensory tendrils.

 **Wormlike Movement**{ .inl } Your body, along with any equipment you are wearing or carrying, becomes slimy and pliable.
-You can move through any space as narrow as 1 inch without squeezing, and you can spend 5 feet of movement to escape from nonmagical restraints or the Grappled condition.
+You can move through any space as narrow as 1 inch without squeezing, and you can spend 5 feet of Movement to escape from nonmagical restraints or the Grappled condition.

 ### Level 18: Warping Implosion